Sabo Bakin Zuwo: Governor of Kano

-In the 1983 Kano State gubernatorial elections, he defeated former governor Abubakar Rimi, who had resigned earlier that year and defected to the Nigerian Peoples Party (NPP).
+In the 1983 Kano State gubernatorial elections, he defeated former governor Abubakar Rimi, who had resigned earlier that year and defected to the Nigerian People's Party (NPP).
 One of Zuwo's first acts as governor was to remove all the Emir's installed by Rimi.
 In a popular gesture, he closed down the Palace Cinema in Kano, which had become a venue for young men to take drugs and engage in sex, and converted it to a clinic.

 Corruption

 He was arrested by the military regime of General Muhammadu Buhari which came to power in a coup on 31 December 1983.
 N3.4 million was said to be found "stacked up" in Zuwo's home when it was searched by the new military government.
 In 1985, a Special Military Tribunal found him guilty of three charges and sentenced him to 23 years in jail for each offence but they would run concurrently.